Rileythedreamer/Eventhub/README.md

 * ### Improve the Organizer Dashboard
   - More detailed Analytics
-  - Graphs for statics and anlyziong sale data
+  - Graphs for statics and analyzing sale data

 * ### Enhanced Search :
   I experimented with Whoosh for advanced search and filtering.
 While it’s not needed for the current goals of EventHub, the existing whoosh-index files could be used in the future to implement typo-tolerant or more complex search functionality.
-  Implementing this feature will allow users to browse events more effciently.
+  Implementing this feature will allow users to browse events more efficiently.
-* ### Personalized Reccomendations:
+* ### Personalized Recommendations:
-  * adding a Reccomender AI :
+  * adding a Recommender AI :
   people who have bought tickets on the website before, get offered events they might be interested in that is similar to what they have enjoyed before.
   * people fill a quiz at sign up which asks them about their interests and suggests events related to those interests.
 * ### Automatic E-mail Notifications :
-  An E-mail is sent automatically to people who purchase tcikets containing their ticket information so that they can use that e-mail on entry to the venue where the event is held.
-This feature was experimented with but not fully implemented in the current version due to time contraints.
+  An E-mail is sent automatically to people who purchase tickets containing their ticket information so that they can use that e-mail on entry to the venue where the event is held.
+This feature was experimented with but not fully implemented in the current version due to time constraints.
 ---

 ## Author : **Negin Jahedi**